Cold Brew Coffee should last you for around two weeks once it’s stored in the fridge using an airtight container.

 1- Make a Cold Brew Concentrate

-Cold Brew Concentrate is where you make a highly concentrated coffee syrup using a ratio of around 1 part coffee to 2 parts of water.
+A Concentrate is made by using 1 part coffee to 2 parts of water.

 2- Use an Air Tight Container